MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-channel-tab.md

 # Build a channel and group tab for Microsoft Teams

 This tutorial teaches you to build a basic *channel tab* (also known as a *group tab*), which is a full-screen page for a team channel or chat.
 You can also configure some aspects of this kind of tab (for example, rename the tab so it's meaningful to their channel) which you cannot do in a Personal Tab.

-## What you'll learn

-> [!div class="checklist"]
->
-> * Create an app project using the Microsoft Teams Toolkit for Visual Studio Code
-> * Identify some of the app configurations and scaffolding relevant to channel tabs
-> * Create tab content and tab configuration
-> * Build and run your app locally
+This tutorial teaches you to create an app project using the Microsoft Teams Toolkit for Visual Studio Code, identify the app configurations and scaffolding relevant to channel tabs, Create tab content and tab configuration, and build and run your app in teams for testing.
-> * Sideload your app in Teams for testing

-## Before you begin
+## Prerequisites

 You need to understand how to set up and build Teams app before you begin to build a channel or group tab.
-For more information, see [Build and run your first Microsoft Teams app](../build-your-first-app/build-and-run.md).

 ## Create your app project

 The Microsoft Teams Toolkit helps you to configure your app and set up the scaffolding relevant to channel and group tabs.
 It also contains a basic configuration page and content page that displays a "Hello, World!" message.

-1. In Visual Studio Code, select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar and choose **Create a new Teams app**.
+1. Select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar and select **Create a new Teams app** in Visual Studio Code.
 1. Sign in with your Microsoft 365 development account when prompted to do so.
 1. Select **JS** (JavaScript) on the **Select project** screen, under **Channel and group app**.
 1. Enter a name for your Teams app.
 (This is the default name for your app and also the name of the app project directory on your local machine.)
 1. Select **Group or Teams channel tab**.
 1. Select **Finish** at the bottom of the screen to configure your project and save your project on your local machine.

-## Identify relevant app project components
+## Understand the app project components

 Much of the app configurations and scaffolding are set up automatically when you create your project with the toolkit.
 Let's look at the main components for building a channel tab.

 ### App configurations

-In the toolkit, access **App Studio** to view and update your app configurations.
+Access **App Studio** in the toolkit to view and update your app configurations.

 ### App scaffolding